Litigating at the African Commission on Human and Peoples’ Rights

 - Inform the Chairperson of the African Union Commission of the matter.

 - The Commission as well as its subsidiary mechanisms under the Charter and present Rules, shall also take any appropriate action, including Urgent Appeals.

 Once it has been filed, the ACHPR will seize itself of the communication (i.e. it will consider the complaint) if it is satisfied that the communication alleges a prima facie violation of the African Charter, and it has been properly submitted.

 The Secretariat of the Commission will issue a letter to the complainant acknowledging receipt of the communication.
 At this stage, a letter is sent to the state party concerned.

-Article 55(2) of the African Charter requires that the decision by a simple majority of commissioners is needed for the ACHPR be seized with a matter.
-Once the ACHPR has confirmed it is seized with the matter, it will then proceed to consider whether the communication is admissible.
+Article 55(2) of the African Charter requires that a decision by a simple majority of commissioners is needed for the ACHPR to be seized with a matter.
+Once the ACHPR has confirmed that it is seized with the matter, it will then proceed to consider whether the communication is admissible.
 There are seven formal requirements in terms of article 56 of the African Charter that must be met for a communication to be admissible:

 - Article 56(1) – Indicate the authors: include your name and address and, if you are not the victim yourself, your relationship with the victim, including on what grounds you represent the victim.

 - Article 56(2) – Compatible with the Constitutive Act of the AU or with the African Charter: the communication needs to explicitly and clearly discuss the specific violation of rights guaranteed in the African Charter.

 - Article 56(3) – Non-insulting language: the language should not be aimed at undermining the integrity and status of the institution.

 - Article 56(4) – Evidence other than simply news sources: the communication should not be based exclusively on news disseminated through the mass media.
 The evidence must be asserted at this stage but can be presented later.